influxdata/flux/internal/rust/README.md

     $ npm run serve

 Navigate to http://localhost:8080 to try it out.
-This will watch the filesystm and rebuild on changes.
+This will watch the filesystem and rebuild on changes.
 As such you should be able to run `wasm-pack` to get new changes and then refresh the browser to test.

 ## Test